k4c-ranking/k4c-2025/README.md

 <details>
 	<summary>Tutorial</summary>

 Problems may be deceivingly hard or simple.
-While often overlooked, trivial solutions---even if only applicable to a subproblem---can be really helpful.
+While often overlooked, trivial solutions &mdash; even if only applicable to a subproblem &mdash; can be really helpful.
 In this case, $0$ will always work, as it is a multiple of any integer (by definition) and a palindrome.
 And before you ask, yes, the examples are intended to trick you :P
 </details>